What is Flag Theory?

 The flags you place for citizenship or permanent residency can have a dramatic effect on all the other flags.
 A second passport is widely recognized as a critical step you can take to reduce your sovereign risk.
 A passport facilitates worldwide movement and travel.

-The whole idea of a second passport was previously only available to those with direct lineage, or the ultra-rich who could afford to bribe immigration.
-Passport programs can also be confusing and the government guidelines are not always clear.
+The whole idea of a second passport was previously only available to those with direct lineage or the ultra-rich who could afford to bribe immigration.
+Passport programs can be confusing and government guidelines are not always clear.
 However, the ability for anyone to receive a passport has changed dramatically in the past few decades.

 There are many different passport options depending on your unique circumstances.
-Citizenship is sometimes a sensitive issue, but we permanent travelers have a saying:
+Citizenship is sometimes a sensitive issue, but us permanent travelers have a saying: